SaaStacked/saastack/docs/design-principles/0110-back-end-for-front-end.md

 ### Authentication

-Since there is a Reverse Proxy handling inbound calls, and since we do not want to allow the JS app to handle any session secrets (i.e., JWT access/refresh tokens), we must also provide a way to manage the user's session using [HTTPOnly, secure] cookies, as the only secure means to keep these secrets from the browser.
+Since there is a Reverse Proxy handling inbound calls, and since we do not want to allow the JS App to handle any session secrets (i.e., JWT access/refresh tokens), we must also provide a way to manage the user's session using [HTTPOnly, secure] cookies, as the only secure means to keep these secrets from the browser.

-> There are so many security challenges when JavaScript clients handle *access_tokens* and *refresh_tokens*, particularly if those tokens are not protected sufficiently from disclosure in the browser to JavaScript vulnerabilities.
+> There are so many security challenges when JavaScript clients get to handle *access_tokens* and *refresh_tokens*, particularly if those tokens are not protected sufficiently from disclosure in the browser to JavaScript XSS vulnerabilities.

+>Even when protected diligently, there are always future chances of XSS exploits in the JS App (e.g., security exploits constantly discovered later in 3rd party JS libraries), and when a future XSS exploit is successful, there is no longer any effective way to protect disclosure to any of those tokens in the JS App.
 >
-> Even when protected diligently, there are always future chances of XSS exploits in the JS app (e.g., security exploits discovered later in 3rd party libraries), and when a future XSS exploit is successful, there is no longer any effective way to protect disclosure to any of those tokens in the JS app.
->
-> Assuming that any JS app is fully protected against XSS, and the secrets that it holds cannot be disclosed, is a very bold assumption to make these days.
-Because XSS is so difficult to fully protect against, and once it is compromised, all secrets are revealed, the only really secure means to protect
+>Assuming that any JS App is fully protected against XSS, and the secrets that it holds cannot be disclosed, is a very bold assumption to make these days.
+Because XSS is so difficult to fully protect against, and once it is compromised, all secrets are revealed, the only really secure means to protect *access_tokens* and *refresh_tokens* from disclosure in the JS App is NOT to have them present (or accessible) to the JS App at all.
-*access_tokens* and
-*refresh_tokens* from disclosure in the JS app is NOT to have them present (or accessible) to the JS app at all.

-The BEFFE offers a dedicated API for authentication ( `POST /api/auth`) that intermediates the authentication process.
-Regardless of what data is used to authenticate the user (i.e., password credentials or SSO tokens, etc.), the call is made directly with the BEFFE and then relayed to the various authentication endpoints in the backend.
+The BEFFE offers a specialized API for authentication ( `POST /api/auth`) that intermediates the authentication process for web clients.
+Regardless of what data is used to authenticate the user (i.e., password credentials or SSO tokens, etc.), a call is made directly with the BEFFE and then relayed to the various authentication endpoints in the backend API.

-If the attempt to authenticate is successful, the authentication response from the Backend API (e.g., from `POST /credentials/auth` or `POST /sso/auth`) will always include an `access_token` and a `refresh_token`.
+If the attempt to authenticate is successful, the authentication response from the Backend API (e.g., from `POST /credentials/auth` or `POST /sso/auth`) will always include an `access_token` and a `refresh_token` relayed from the backend API.

 These "auth tokens" are then added to [HTTPOnly, secure] cookies that are then returned to the browser to be used between the browser and BEFFE for subsequent requests/responses.

-At some point in time, either of those auth tokens will expire, at which point either the `access_token` can be refreshed (using the `refresh_token`), or the `refresh_tokens` expires, and the end user will need to re-authenticate again.
+At some point in time, either of those auth tokens will expire, at which point either the `access_token` can be refreshed (using the `refresh_token`), or the `refresh_tokens` expires, and the end user will need to re-authenticate again by the client.

 #### Login